Baby Bok Choy and Beef Noodle Soup with Warm Spices

 Best soup for when you think you might be coming down with a cold.

-Borrowed, tested, and adapted - this nutritious soup is both low fat and satisfying.
-Here's the original recipe http://www.williams-sonoma.com/recipe/baby-bok-choy-and-beef-noodle-soup-with-warm-spices.html
+Borrowed, tested, and adapted — this nutritious soup is both low fat and satisfying.
+Original from Williams Sonoma.

 Ingredients